 The cardiac surgery section provides expert care for major aortic surgery, coronary bypass, beating heart cardiac operations, arrhythmia surgery (the MAZE operation), and minimally invasive techniques including robotic surgery.
 We also provide specialized care for heart failure patients including cardiac assist devices, ventricular restorative procedures, and heart transplantation.

 The section of thoracic surgery offers specialized treatment of both benign and malignant diseases of the chest.
 This includes a multidisciplinary thoracic oncology team for treatment of both lung and esophageal cancers.
 We also offer special expertise in minimally invasive techniques in video-assisted thoracic surgery (VATS) including VATS lobectomy, minimally invasive esophageal resection, and Robotic Surgery for mediastinal tumors.

-CT Surgery and physician extenders provide care to patients in various areas of the University’s healthcare enterprise including University of Kentucky Markey Cancer Center, the Transplant Institute, and the Gill Heart Institute.
+CT Surgery and physician extenders provide care to patients in various areas of the University’s healthcare enterprise including University of Kentucky Markey Cancer Center, the Transplant Center, and the Gill Heart Institute.

 Additionally, the Division of Cardiothoracic Surgery is a part of a comprehensive consortium of University of Kentucky basic and clinical scientists and cardiovascular clinicians assembled to form the Gill Heart Institute.
-This multidisciplinary program is comprised of three services - cardiothoracic surgery, vascular surgery, and cardiology - and serves as a focal referral center for the treatment of cardiovascular diseases.
+This multidisciplinary program is comprised of three services - cardiothoracic surgery, vascular surgery, and cardiology - and serves as a referral center for the treatment of cardiovascular diseases.
 All of these services are housed in the newly constructed Gill Heart Institute Building.
 The Gill Heart Institute contains 6 new state-of-the-art catheterization laboratories, out-patient clinics for cardiovascular patients, lecture and conference rooms, and the Center for Advanced Surgery (CAS).